shaps80/Abracadabra/README.md

 [![License](https://img.shields.io/cocoapods/l/Abracadabra.svg?style=flat)](http://cocoadocs.org/docsets/Abracadabra)
 [![Platform](https://img.shields.io/cocoapods/p/Abracadabra.svg?style=flat)](http://cocoadocs.org/docsets/Abracadabra)

+## Updates

+* All security features are complete and working
+* Events controller is not yet implemented -- in progress
+* Settings controller is not yet implemented -- in progress
+* When you provide a group/name this entry will be persisted across launches and the policy is a default only.
+So if you change the policy across runs or allow runtime configuration, then the value might not be what you see in code.
+This feature is not yet working correctly -- in progress

 ## What is it?

 Abracadabra was designed for a personal project of mine.
 An app called [Drizzle](https://itunes.apple.com/app/drizzle/id683629145?mt=8).
 Drizzle is an application for managing server instances.
 As you can imagine this is the kind of app that requires tight control over user actions to avoid accidental shutdowns or worse.
 Not to mention foul play by a 3rd party.